MontrealAI/AGIJobsv2/README.md

 For a step-by-step mainnet deployment using Truffle, see the [Deploying AGIJobs v2 to Ethereum Mainnet (CLI Guide)](docs/deploying-agijobs-v2-truffle-cli.md).

+- **New:** Non-technical operators can follow the streamlined [Non-Technical Production Deployment on Ethereum Mainnet](docs/deployment/non-technical-truffle-mainnet.md) playbook.
+It consolidates every command, checklist, and verification step (including the governance tuning helper) so a business owner can launch without writing code.

 - [docs/deployment-production-guide.md](docs/deployment-production-guide.md) – step-by-step walkthrough for deploying AGI Jobs v2 using only a web browser and Etherscan.
 - [docs/deployment-guide-production.md](docs/deployment-guide-production.md) – production deployment checklist.
 - [docs/agi-jobs-v2-production-deployment-guide.md](docs/agi-jobs-v2-production-deployment-guide.md) – non‑technical guide highlighting best practices such as true token burning and owner updatability.